Dental Hygiene: Standards and procedures

 The clinics and laboratories are designated as study and work areas.
 Disregard for the school’s facilities will be brought to the student’s attention.
 Students are expected to be considerate of their peers by working quietly and following these guidelines:

-- Beverages and food are not allowed in the clinical lab, dental material lab, radiology lab, or any PCC Vanport classroom.
+• Beverages and food are not allowed in the clinical lab, dental material lab, or radiology lab.

 Student lockers area, commons area, and restroom

 Student lockers are the property of Portland Community College and will be assigned to students at their entry to the program in the Fall.
 The locker assignment may not be changed.
 The assigned locker will be kept on record with the program and the student will need to provide their own lock.
-It is suggested to share the combination to the lock or a spare key with the instructional administrative assistant in the event the student is locked out.
+Students are encouraged to provide the lock combination or spare key to the instructional administrative assistant in the event they are locked out.
 Lockers should be kept locked at all times.
 Anything applied to the locker must be easily removable with no damage to the surface.

 PCC and the Vanport Building management may open lockers without prior notice for the purpose of repair or maintenance.
 Neither the college nor its employees nor Vanport building management are responsible for lost, stolen, unlabeled, or damaged belongings stored in lockers or within the facility.
 It is critical that all personal items and instruments be properly and clearly labeled.